 After obtaining the habilitation in 2013, he was promoted in 2015 to Full Professor in Organic Chemistry at the Department of Chemistry, University of Milano, Italy.

 In 2001 he won the "Giacomo Ciamician" Medal of the Italian Chemical Society.

-He has been awarded by Elsevier as author of one 50 most cited papers in 2003-2006 years, author of one of the most 50 cited papers in 2006-9 years, and author of one of the 20 most cited papers in Organic Letters in 2006-2009 years (highlighted in Synform 2007).
+He has been author of one of the 20 most cited papers in Organic Letters in 2006-2009 years (awarded by ACS, highlighted in Synfacts 2007).

 In 2014 he has won the award “Innovation in research”, given by National Consortium of Italian University C.I.N.M.P.I.S.

-He is author of more than 190 publications on international journals, including four patents, ten review articles and nine book chapters (H index 41).
-He has been editor of the Wiley book Recoverable and recyclable catalysts (2009), he is currently member of the editorial board of Molecules.
+He is author of more than 200 publications on scientific international journals, including four patents, ten review articles and nine book chapters H Index : 43 (citations: 6870 font: Scopus).

 - Grant by Cariplo Foundation: "Biodegradable polymers with controlled macromolecular architecture as new polyfunctional agents for 19F MR imaging" 2011-2013 budget: 410.000 euro